RiceD2KLab/Smithsonian_fossil_Sp25/src/modeling/baseline/README.md

 ...
 ```
 What the above structure means is that for the Colorado file, there were 2 detections in the 51767x_36884y tile, and only 1 detection in the 55931x_38272y tile.
 For the Tennessee file, there was 1 detection for the 58013x_48900 tile, and 1 detection for the 59402x_50288y tile.

-`baseline_eval_results.txt`: this text file contains the mean average precision results of the model.
-See top level README for more information.